Charlos16v/uferProto/README.md

 ![The Clean Architecture diagram](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)

+*Note: this application is different to the Clean Architecture diagram above but attempts to achieve the same outcome.*

 In practice, choice of technology should be the last decision you make or code you write (e.g. database, platform, framework).

 By following clean architecture, you can write software today that can be easily switched out for different technologies in the future.